Lokesh598/data-structures-and-algorithm/Graph/readme.md

       ![images](https://user-images.githubusercontent.com/63910828/184867778-19c3a59d-489d-4f3c-b610-b7656295c8be.png)

 Detect Cycle in Undirected Graph

       - bfs - using parent
       - dfs - using parent

 Detect cycle in Directed Graph

       - bfs - using indegree[]
       - dfs - using visited array + pathVisited Array
+      in the recursive call tree, if you see an edge from one of the decedent to one of the ancestor, which is currently active in the recursive tree, then here is a cycle.

 ## Topological sort -
       Acyclic and Directed graph